pulumi/foundational-training/module-05-pulumi-import/exercises/README.md

 - AWS CLI and CDK
 - Terraform CLI

-## Exercise 1: Consuming CloudFormation Stack Outputs
+## Exercise 1: Consuming CloudFormation stack outputs

 In this exercise, you'll learn how organizations using CDK or CloudFormation can consume stack outputs using Pulumi.